-- You can apply for a loan easily as long as your financials are in order, but you’re on the hook for the payments so there’s definitely a risk.
+- You can apply for a loan easily as long as your finances are in order.
+But you’re on the hook for payments, so there is a risk.

-Equity capital is an enticing, yet challenging source of funds to pursue.
-This approach is when you invite people and/or companies to invest in your business, but instead of repaying the money, you agree to give up a certain percentage of ownership.
+Equity capital is an enticing, yet challenging, source of funds to pursue.
+This is when you invite people or companies to invest in your business, but instead of repaying the money, you agree to give up a certain percentage of ownership.

-Many find equity financing attractive because you get the funds you need to grow, without negatively affecting your cash flow.
-Yet, it’s not a decision to take lightly.
-Equity capital raising is a serious undertaking that may consume a great deal of your time and resources.
+Many find equity financing attractive because you get the funds you need to grow without negatively affecting your cash flow.
+Yet, it is not a decision to take lightly.
+Equity capital raising is a serious undertaking that can consume a great deal of your time and resources.
 You must be ready to deal with increased levels of governance, legal requirements, and administration.
 Furthermore, it means you will no longer have complete, autonomous control of your business.

-As stakeholders, investors will have a keen interest in how you are running your company because they want a return on their money.
+As stakeholders, investors will have a keen interest in how you run your company because they want a return on their money.
 Some investors take a purely financial interest in the company and require little more than reporting.
 Others, however, are strategic.
-Strategic investors may partner with you and become deeply involved in your decision making.
+Strategic investors may partner with you and become deeply involved in your decision-making.
 And shareholders have certain legal rights that differ significantly from lenders, including the right to elect the Board of Directors, information rights, dividends, and more.

 What are the main sources of equity capital?

-Sometimes referred to as high-net-worth individuals (HNW), private investors, or seed investors, angel investors are individuals who provide financial support to startups.
-You can find angel investors among your community – the rich uncle, or wealthy friend, for instance.
-And some angel investors form groups so they can pool their resources and diversify their risk across multiple investments.
+Sometimes referred to as high-net-worth individuals (HNW), private investors, or seed investors, angel investors provide financial support to startups.
+You can find angel investors among your community – the rich uncle or wealthy friend, for instance.
+And some angel investors form groups to pool their resources and diversify their risk across multiple investments.

 Business Accelerators and Incubators